Markay12/LearnCpp/README.md

     * Where on the bookshelf is this stored?
 * Address
     * reference to location
+    * the floor number + shelf number + layer number of the book
 * Name
     * Way we can refer to this var easily
+    * The name of the book or the bookshelf

 Address is how we refer to the location and the location is the actual location